 The slump test stretches the sciatic nerve.
 In a sitting position, the patient extends one leg out straightening the knee to put a stretch on the sciatic nerve.
 Tucking the chin down further increases the stretch.
 Your therapist checks both sides for comparison.

 If the therapist suspects your sciatica originates from the lower back, they will refer you for MRI or X-ray imaging.
 Possible causes include disc prolapse, degeneration and spinal stenosis.

 Causes of sciatica

 The cause of pressure can be a slipped disc, also known as a herniated or prolapsed disc, disc degeneration which is wear and tear, or muscle tension for example from piriformis syndrome.
-Rarely something less common such as a tumors, bony growths called stenosis or infections of the spine can cause sciatic symptoms.
+Rarely something less common such as a tumour, bony growths called stenosis, or infections of the spine can cause sciatica symptoms.

 Read more about a slipped disc

-The piriformis is a muscle found deep in the buttocks.
-The sciatic nerve runs very close to this muscle and tension in the muscle can cause compression of the sciatic nerve resulting in buttock pain which radiates and down the leg.
+The piriformis is a muscle deep in the buttocks.
+The sciatic nerve runs very close to this muscle and tension in the muscle can cause compression of the sciatic nerve resulting in buttock pain which radiates down the leg.

 It is sometimes difficult to distinguish between sciatic pain caused by a disc problem, or piriformis syndrome.
-Generally with piriformis syndrome there will not be any lower back pain and there is usually a less well defined point of injury.
+Generally, with piriformis syndrome, there will not be any lower back pain and there is usually a less well-defined point of injury.